-The Michelin Primacy MXV4 strikes the Grand Touring All-Season tire category's traditional balance between road manners and handling.
-The Continental PureContact with EcoPlus Technology gives up a little ride comfort to deliver sporty handling and very good wet traction.
-The Pirelli Cinturato P7 All-Season Plus offers good road manners with a little more sport than traditional category favorites.
-The Bridgestone Potenza RE97AS rounds out the group, doing everything reasonably well but not standing out in any one area.
+The Michelin Primacy MXV4 strikes the Grand Touring All-Season tire category's traditional balance between road manners and handling along with good snow traction.
+The Continental PureContact with EcoPlus Technology gives up a little ride comfort to deliver sporty handling and very good wet traction while maintaining good traction in winter weather.
+The Pirelli Cinturato P7 All-Season Plus offers good road manners with a little more sport than traditional category favorites without making big compromises in snow traction.
+The Bridgestone Potenza RE97AS doesn't stand out in the group, doing some things only reasonably well while struggling in winter weather.

 Bridgestone Potenza RE97AS (Grand Touring All-Season): The Potenza RE97AS is Bridgestone's Grand Touring All-Season tire developed for the drivers of luxury coupes, touring sedans and sporty crossover vehicles looking for a bit more performance from their all-season touring tires.
 Designed to provide a blend of both tire categories, the Potenza RE97AS combines touring tire fundamentals with the enhanced steering feel of performance tires, as well as all-season traction in dry, wet and wintry conditions, even in light snow.
 Read more.